darianyang/mm-github-pages-test/_pages/join_us.md

 ***This position is expected to start January 2021 or at a later time on mutual agreement***.
 The initial appointment is for a period of one year and the contract is renewable for another year, pending satisfactory research progress.

-To apply, please email the following to ltchong DOT pitt DOT edu: a CV, a cover letter explaining your interest in the position, and contact information for three references.
+To apply, please email the following to ltchong AT DOT pitt DOT edu: a CV, a cover letter explaining your interest in the position, and contact information for three references.
 Review of applications will begin immediately and continue until the position is filled.

 ## Graduate Students